hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

 This dataset includes 7,043 customer records with 21 variables including demographic details, account information, service usage, and churn label.

-License: Provided under the Kaggle Terms of Use.
-All rights belong to the original author.
+License: Provided under the Kaggle Terms of Use; all rights belong to the original author.

 ## Content Description